naccdata/nacc-flywheel/docs/development/index.md

 To complete the gear, you will likely need to make changes to `run.py` and the `main` scripts.
 In `run.py`, add anything that needs to be done gathering information from the environment, and the main script will do the actual computation mostly using code from the `common` directory.
 There may be exceptions to this scheme.
-For instance, the `directory_pull` script uses `run.py` without a main script because it behaves differently depending on whether it is run as a gear.

 ## Adding common code